 There is a cultural gap in many of the nation's schools, as a growing number of educators struggle to better serve students from cultures other than their own.
-This is due to dramatic demographic changes that have created culturally diverse schools in many areas of the United States.
+This is due to in response to dramatic demographic changes that have created culturally diverse schools in many areas of the United States.
 The cultural gap between students and their teachers can be a factor in students' academic performance and contribute to achievement gaps among different student groups.
 The Wilmington Education Improvement Commission will advocate for Delaware to create policies to better equip educators to be culturally competent practitioners who can better serve diverse students.
 When applied to education, cultural competence centers on the skills and knowledge to effectively serve students from diverse cultures.

-It is necessary to understand and address cultural competence and the linguistic needs of students so that schools become respectful places for culturally diverse students to learn.
+It is necessary to understand and address cultural competence and the linguistic needs of students so that where schools become respectful places for culturally diverse students to learn.
 Promoting educators' cultural competence will allow schools and educators to better serve culturally diverse students and build partnerships with families.
+The Commission understands that the need for culturally competent educators will continue to grow as Delaware's students become more diverse.
 Schools play a critical role in affirming the pluralism that students and their communities reflect; challenging discrimination and intolerance; and developing the attitudes and values necessary for an inclusive and respectful state.
 We believe that racial, ethnic, socioeconomic and cultural diversity creates a global Delaware as a tapestry that enriches us all.
-The Commission understands that the need for culturally competent educators will continue to grow as Delaware's students become more diverse.
-The Commission considers cultural competence a key policy issue to successful implementation of the redistricting plan.
+The Commission understands that the need for culturally competent educators will continue to grow as the Delaware's students become more diverse.
+The Commission and it considers cultural competence a key policy issue to successfully-implementation ing of our-the redistricting plan.
 For a description of culturally responsive teaching, please see Figure 3 below.